randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-continuous-deployment.md

 - npm install -g travis-ci-cloudfront-invalidation
 {{< /highlight >}}

-If your app doesn't use Node, you may need to install it first.
+If your app doesn't use Node, you may need to install it.
 Make sure the following lines appear first under `before_install`:

 {{< highlight yml >}}